cerebral/cerebral/README.md

 ## Creating an application
 All examples are shown in ES6 code.

 You can use the [cerebral-boilerplate](https://github.com/christianalfoni/cerebral/edit/master/README.md) to quickly get up and running.
-It is a Webpack and Node setup.
+It is a Webpack and Express setup.

 ### Create a cerebral
 *cerebral.js*